 Ross Curran is a PhD student at Heriot-Watt University, Edinburgh, where he is an active member of the Intercultural Research Centre.
-His primary research interests focus on poverty alleviation strategies through tourism, and improving volunteer management practises in the third sector through both qualitative and quantitative approaches.
-Previous publications include Pro-Poor Tourism in a First World Urban Setting: Case study of Glasgow Govan.
+His primary research interests focus on improving volunteer management practises in the third sector, while he has published papers exploring PPT in the developed world, and authenticity consumption at tourist sites in Japan.
+His PhD thesis is concerned with fostering greater utilisation of the heritage inherent in many third sector organisations.

 Mike Danson is Professor of Enterprise Policy at Heriot-Watt University and has worked widely on issues about urban and regional economic development, island and rural economies and enterprises, demographic change, volunteering, Gaelic, microbreweries and poverty.
 He has published 13 edited books and over 200 papers.
-He has advised parliaments, governments, and such organisations as the OECD, European Commission, and Scottish Enterprise.
+He has advised parliaments, governments, and such organisations as the OECD, European Commission, Scottish Enterprise.
 Mike was recently awarded the prize for the best book in regional studies and graduated with the first DLitt from the University of the West of Scotland in 2012.
 He is Treasurer of the Academy of Social Sciences.